pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 The original reason behind decentralization is fair incentivization, transparency, morality, humanity and sustainability.
-It is all part of the design in order to prevent corrupted and immoral individuals to play the system or others and to limit cancel culture as in order to maintain democracy, those warning about evil should not be ostracised by the powerful.
+It is all part of the design in order to prevent corrupted and immoral individuals to play the system or others and to limit cancel culture as in order to maintain democracy, those warning about evil should not be ostracised by the hateful.
 This is very common effect of mass psychology often driven simply by absence of love, lust for making money, having influence over people but perhaps combination of everything.
-Powerful individuals tend to be unstoppable because similarly minded individuals incline to join them until small businesses and individuals cannot thrive as corporations eliminate competition, we go back to times of East India Company which had ruled the world for 2 centuries by violence and slavery, starting massive industrialization by pumping people with tea, coffee, tobacco and alcohol.
+Greed tend to be unstoppable because similarly minded individuals incline to join forces until small businesses and individuals cannot thrive as corporations eliminate competition, we go back to times of East India Company which had ruled the world for 2 centuries by violence and slavery, starting massive industrialization by pumping people with tea, coffee, tobacco and alcohol.
 Just the ingredients would be a bit different this time.